Mexican Quinoa (Slow Cooker, Instant Pot, or Stovetop)

 • Add more veggies: Add some chopped zucchini, summer squash, fresh tomatoes, spinach, or kale to the skillet while sauteing the peppers and onions.

 • Add protein: It's easy to add protein to this dish.
-The easiest option is to fold in some cooked chicken (or rotisserie chicken) to the finished dish.
+The easiest option is to fold some cooked chicken (or rotisserie chicken) into the finished dish.
 You can also saute some ground turkey or beef in the skillet before adding the quinoa and other ingredients.
 Sliced spicy chicken sausage is also really good.

 Frequently Asked Questions